MicrosoftDocs/visualstudio-docs/docs/vsto/calling-code-in-vsto-add-ins-from-other-office-solutions.md

 -   In another solution, access the object exposed by your VSTO Add-in, and call members of the object.

 ## Types of solutions that can call code in an add-in
- You can expose an object in a VSTO Add-in to the following types of solutions:
+ You can expose an object in an VSTO Add-in to the following types of solutions:

 -   Visual Basic for Applications (VBA) code in a document that is loaded in the same application process as your VSTO Add-in.